andyongith/install-arch/README.md

 ## How to use?
 To use this script in the live installation-environment, first make 2 partitions:
- * root partition where yours OS'll be installed (preferred size >= 20MiB)
+ * root partition where your OS'll be installed (preferred size >= 20MiB)
- * efi partiotion where your Bootloader will be installed (preferred size = 1Gib)
+ * efi partiotion where your Bootloader will be installed (preferred size = 1GiB)

 and then run the following commands...
 ```